Frankenstein's Castle of Freaks (Italian: Terror! Il Castello Delle Donne Maledettenote ) is a 1974 Italian horror film.

 - I Love the Dead: Count Frankenstein accuses Genz of being a necrophiliac.
 Given he is seen groping the breasts of a corpse while Grave Robbing, the accusation appears to be true.

-- Karma Houdini: Genz, the Depraved Dwarf and is involved one way or another in all on screen deaths, is still alive at the end of the movie.
+- Karma Houdini: Genz, the Depraved Dwarf who is involved one way or another in all on screen deaths, is still alive at the end of the movie.

 - Lightning Can Do Anything: Lightning is required to power the actuators that give Frankenstein's creations life.
 Frankenstein notes that the castle is located in area especially conducive to electrical storms.